eleda77/eleda77.github.io/docs/vocab_list.md

 **spondulick** - 19th-century slang for money or cash, more specifically a reasonable amount of spending money

+**spoor** - a trace or a set of footprints by which the progress of someone or something may be followed

 **sporran** - a small pouch worn around the waist so as to hang in front of the kilt as part of men's Scottish Highland dress

 **sprog** - a child, or military recruit/trainee (verb to have a baby)

 **sprunt** - a sudden movement; a leap or jump

+**squamous** - covered with or consisting of scales

 **squidgy** - means pretty much what it sounds like (squishy, gross)